payara/Payara-Community-Documentation/documentation/extended-documentation/notification-service/notifiers/slack-notifier.md

 # 1. Overview

 [Slack ](https://slack.com/)is a functional enterprise chat and team collaboration tool inspired by IRC.
-It allows an organization to create specific **domains** and discuss work topics or subject in separate **channels** that can be public or private.
+It allows an organization to create specific **domains** and discuss work topics or subjects in separate **channels** that can either be public or private.

-Payara Server includes a special notifier to send notifications from the [Notification service](/documentation/extended-documentation/notification-service/notification-service.md) to an organization's domain channel using the Slack API integrations .
+Payara Server includes a special notifier to send notifications from the [Notification service](/documentation/extended-documentation/notification-service/notification-service.md) to an organization's domain channel using Slack API integrations.

 # 2. Slack Integration Configuration